 In this Letter, we investigate the topological properties of CVB generated in free space by a $Q$-plate.
-The topology is an intrinsic property of the CVB, while the plasmonic slit structures are employed solely as sensitive analyzers that read out this topology.
-We show that, depending on the input parameters, the resulting CVB can carry a well-defined topological charge, which can be detected upon illumination of spiral or circular plasmonic structures.
-Specifically, tuning the $Q$-plate retardation via the applied voltage leads to the appearance or disappearance of plasmonic vortices, indicating a topological phase transition of the incident beam.
+The topology is an intrinsic property of the CVB, while the plasmonic slit structures are employed solely as sensitive analyzers that read out the presence of trivial/non-trivial topology.
+We show that, depending on the input parameters, the resulting CVB can carry a well-defined non-trivial topology, which can be detected upon illumination of spiral or circular plasmonic structures.
+Specifically, tuning the $Q$-plate retardation via the applied voltage leads to the appearance or disappearance of plasmonic vortices, indicating a topological phase change of the incident beam.
 The topological nature of the effect is further verified by exciting a spiral slit, which introduces an additional dynamic phase.
 Further tunability of the CVB is achieved by varying the incident polarization state or by introducing an external retardation element.
-As a result, we demonstrate a variety of CVBs whose polarization states trace \rotatebox[origin=c]{45}{$\infty$}- shaped loops and reveal their associated topological properties.
+As a result, we demonstrate a variety of CVBs whose polarization states trace\rotatebox[origin=c]{45}{$\infty$}- shaped loops and reveal their associated topological properties.

-To summarize, the use of voltage-tunable $Q$-plate with standard polarizing elements enables generation of topologically encoded CVBs that can be probed via interaction with plasmonic nanostructure. \cite{spektor2021orbital,yang2024plasmonic,vanacore2019ultrafast}.
+To summarize, the use of voltage-tunable $Q$-plate with standard polarizing elements enables generation of topologically encoded CVBs that can be probed via interaction with plasmonic nanostructure \cite{spektor2021orbital,yang2024plasmonic,vanacore2019ultrafast}.
 Beyond its fundamental importance, this approach holds great promise for applications in quantum information, nanoscale optical manipulation, and the development of advanced photonic devices that exploit topological phase engineering \cite{wang2020generating,zhou2023simultaneous,zhang2017radially,zhang2019nanoscale,zhou2024optical,abdollahramezani2020meta,jisha2021geometric}.